Telephone Etiquette Course in Singapore

 - Leaving a voicemail message for someone may feel difficult to do, especially for those not used to it.

 Telephone Etiquette Training Course – Part 9: Training Others Telephone Etiquette

 While having excellent telephone etiquette is useful, it will not do any good if it is not trained to the rest of the telephone operators.

 - One-on-One Training

 - One-on-one training typically includes the employee being trained on an individual basis.

 - Peer Training

-- Although peer training is a method that is not used as often as other methods, it is still a helpful tool when training a small group of employees.
+- Although peer training is a program that is not used as often as other training methods, it is still a valuable tool when training a small group of telephone operators.

 Telephone Etiquette Training Course – Part 10: Correcting Poor Telephone Etiquette

 - Screening Calls